 In a case like this, the person should take a different route home or have someone pick them up from work.
 They should avoid their basketball shorts and definitely not be alone on the couch watching sports right after work.

-You just can’t help it, your brain will go into autopilot when you engage in these old using patterns.
+You just can’t help it, your brain will go on autopilot when you engage in these old using patterns.

 Most people are very scared to admit they have a substance abuse problem, and there are many good reasons for this.
-One big reason is because they are scared to go to treatment.
+One big reason is that they are scared to go to treatment.
 Fortunately today, we have lots of options to get into recovery.
-For

 Also, don’t forget to check out part 2 of this blog to find out how a loss of connection promotes addiction and how reconnecting is key to recovery!